mheberger/upstream-delineator/README.md

 All latitude and longitude coordinates should be in decimal degrees (EPSG: 4326, [https://spatialreference.org/ref/epsg/4326//](https://spatialreference.org/ref/epsg/4326/)).

+- The order of the columns does not matter, but the names must be exactly as shown above.

 - The first row in the CSV file will be the main basin outlet.